vasily-kartashov/hamlet-core/README.md

 );
 ```

-We can map both tables to a simple immutable entity
+We can map both tables to a single immutable entity like following:

 ```php
 class User implements \Hamlet\Database\Entity